Criteria:

 Before your inspection:

-Is my property on the inspection list
+Is my property on the inspection list?

 Staff are prioritizing waterfront and near‑water properties first because these systems pose the highest environmental risk.
 If your property is identified as high-hazard, you will receive a notice before the inspection takes place.